Holocaust Remembrance Day marks 25 years | DW | 26.01.2021

 Since 1996, survivors of the Nazi regime and world leaders have been invited to address the German Bundestag each year on January 27 to commemorate the Holocaust.
 Often, they focus on contemporary issues.

-Genocide: Is this the appropriate word to describe the systematic annihilation of six million Jews between 1939 and 1945?
-Clearly it does not go far enough.
+Genocide: Is this the appropriate word to describe the systematic annihilation of 6 million Jews between 1939 and 1945?
+Clearly, it does not go far enough.

 In Israel, "Shoah," meaning "catastrophe" or "great misfortune," is used to describe the event.
 And outside the Jewish state, this crime against humanity is called the Holocaust, derived from the Greek for "sacrificially burned."